drakkar-lig/walt-dev-master/README.md

 After this, you may find instructions such as:
 * `enable-cross-arch`
 * `docker-preserve-cache`
+* etc.

-This are some of the shell functions implemented defined in the environment.
+These are some of the shell functions defined in the environment.

 Usage